rcallaby/Learn-Git/CONTRIBUTING.md

 We welcome contributions in the following forms:

 ### Corrections
-If you find any mistakes or inaccuracies in the existing content, please open a pull request with your corrections.
+If you find any mistakes or inaccuracies in the existing content, please open an issue, please describe the mistakes or inaccuracies in detail.
+If the accuracy of these mistakes or inaccuracies are verified then you may open a pull request with these changes.
+Please try and be dilligent and link the issue to your pull request.
+Please also keep in mind that personal preferance in grammar doesn't necessarily constitute a necessary change.

 ### Additions
 If you have an idea for **new content** that you think would be valuable for people learning Git, **please open an issue to discuss it first.** Once it's been approved, feel free to create a pull request with your new content.

 ### Improvements
-If you have suggestions for improving existing content, please open an issue to discuss it first.
+If you have suggestions for improving existing content, please **open an issue to discuss it first**.
 Once it's been approved, feel free to create a pull request with your improvements.

 ## Style Guide
 When contributing to Learn-Git, please adhere to the following style guide: